Will I get the same musicians I see on your website?

 Hourly Hire or Package: Which should I choose?

-Hourly hire is usually your best option for shorter events.
-A package usually represents the best value for a wedding or longer event.
-If you’re unsure, just book or enquire and we’ll determine the most cost-effective option for you.
+Hourly hire is usually your best option for events up to 6 hours long, for example a wedding reception or birthday party.
+We also have some Specials that cover events of up to 5 hours.
+A package represents the best value for when you want a full day of entertainment to cover the wedding ceremony, cocktails, and reception.
+If you’re unsure, just call us or enquire and we’ll determine the most cost-effective option for you.

-Will there be a Travel Surcharge?
+Will there be a Travel Loading?
 How much is it?

-A Travel Surcharge applies only to events held more than 1 hour’s drive from Melbourne CBD.
+A Travel Loading applies only to events held more than 1 hour’s drive from Melbourne CBD.
 This is charged at $50 per performer, per additional hour’s travel (or part thereof).

 How can I pay the balance?